yonkahlon/Zenject/README.md

 Note that we are injecting the DiContainer directly into the EnemyFactory class, which is generally a bad thing to do but ok in this case because it is a factory (and therefore part of the "composition root layer")

+For another real world example on factories, see [this reddit thread](https://www.reddit.com/r/Zenject/comments/3brroe/questionsimple_ftg_with_mvc_pattern/)

 ## <a id="using-bindscope"></a>Using BindScope

 In the real world there can sometimes be complex construction that needs to occur in your custom factory classes.
 In some of these cases it can be useful to use a feature called BindScope.